-Ensure that your work is in ~/pset5/ on cloud.cs50.net.
+Ensure that your work is in ~/cs50/hacker5/.
 Submit your work by executing the command below.

-cs50submit pset5
+cs50submit hacker5

 Thereafter, follow any on-screen instructions until you receive visual confirmation of your work's successful submission.
 You will also receive a "receipt" via email to your FAS account, which you should retain until term's end.
 You may re-submit as many times as you'd like; each resubmission will overwrite any previous submission.
 But take care not to re-submit after the problem set's deadline, as only your latest submission's timestamp is retained.